 3-22, 1853 Arad, ROU - 1-16-1921 Vienna, AUTBack to Artist IndexView Artists Paintings

-Isidor Kaufmann's other honors include: the Baron Königswarter Künstler-Preis, the gold medal of the Emperor of Germany, a gold medal of the International Exhibition at Munich, and a medal of the third class at the Exposition Universelle in Paris.
+Isidor Kaufmann most noted paintings are about the life of Jews in Poland.
+Isidor Kaufmann's honors include, the Baron Königswarter Künstler-Preis, the gold medal of the Emperor of Germany for Der Besuch des Rabbi which was bought by Emperor Franz Joseph I, a gold medal at the 1873 International Exhibition at Munich for Der Zweifler, and a medal of the third class at the Exposition Universelle in Paris.
 One of his most prominent students was Lazar Krestin.

-Influences: Joseph Matthaus Aigner
+Artists Influencing Isidor Kaufmann: Joseph Matthaus Aigner

-Influenced: Lazar Krestin
+Painters Isidor Kaufmann Influenced: Lazar Krestin